 Jeans, cords, ski-pants, tracksuit trousers, trousers with large fashion zips, sports trainers, sports shorts, trainer socks.

 PE bags may be purchased via ParentPay/School Office.

 Plain white ‘T’ shirt, or green ‘T’ shirt with school logo, which may be ordered via ParentPay/School Office.

-For the time being contact sports and swimming will not be possible.
+From the Summer Term we may offer team sports where those sports governing bodies have developed their own guidance.
+For the time being swimming will not be possible.
 We will keep parents updated on this.
 Once we are able to recommence these activities children will require: